PTI's NA total rises to 158 after addition of 33 reserved seats

 The PTI, which swept the July 25 general elections by winning 116 general seats, requires a simple majority of votes from the number of lawmakers present in the House to elect party chairman Imran Khan as the 22nd Prime Minister of Pakistan.

-PTI won 119 general seats and with the inclusion of 29 independent candidates in the party fold, its tally reached 142 seats.
-The party is allocated 33 women reserved seats under the seat share formula taking its final seat tally to 175 members.
+PTI won 119 general seats and with the inclusion of 23 independent candidates in the party fold, its tally reached 142 seats.
+The party is allocated 33 women reserved seats and four minority seats under the seat share formula taking its final seat tally to 179 members.

 PML-N won 129 general seats, and with the addition of an elected independent member in the party its seat share stands at 130.
-With the inclusion of 30 women reserved seats, the party has 160 members in the Punjab Assembly.
+With the inclusion of 30 women reserved seats and four minority seats, the party has 164 members in the Punjab Assembly.

-PML-Q has made an electoral comeback in Punjab's politics after securing 10 seats in the provincial assembly including eight general seats and two women reserved seats.
+PML-Q has made an electoral comeback in Punjab's politics after securing 10 seats in the provincial assembly including eight general seats, two women reserved seats.

-PPP has seven seats in the house, with six general seats and a women reserved seat.
+PPP has seven seats in the house, with six general seats and a woman reserved seat.

 Pakistan Rah-e-Haq Party has one seat in the assembly while four independent candidates have not joined any of the party.